 Running until the end of February 2018, the campaign consists of short film projections in cinemas, advertising, and will feature on social media.
 Its central message is that education offers children in emergencies safety, the opportunity to develop life skills, and provides a sense of normality.

 The campaign targets six EU countries: Austria, Estonia, Finland, Germany, Greece, and Ireland.
-The main campaign video, which highlights crises such as the Syrian conflict, will be projected in cinemas in the six target countries from 21 December.
+The main campaign video (below), which highlights crises such as the Syrian conflict, will be projected in cinemas in the six target countries from 21 December.

 EU Commissioner for Humanitarian Aid and Crisis Management Christos Stylianides affirmed the EU's commitment to education in emergencies, "We cannot tolerate lost generations, and must not leave a single child behind.
 Education saves lives in emergencies and it also provides girls and boys with real skills for the future.
 The EU is a world leader in providing education for children in crises situations.
 For every child, life should be a story they wish to write."